New Mexico Leopold Conservation Award Seeks Nominees

 Nominations and applications for the New Mexico Leopold Conservation Award are now being accepted.
 The application can be found at www.sandcountyfoundation.org/ApplyLCA.

-The application deadline is June 30, 2022.
-The application can be completed online, or emailed to email@example.com.
+The application deadline has been extended to June 26, 2023.
+The application can be completed online, or emailed to firstname.lastname@example.org.

 Leopold Conservation Award